 The software and drivers will usually be in the Downloads or Support section of the manufacturer’s website.
 Simply download them from there and install them on your system.

 After you have successfully removed and reinstalled the drivers and software for your printer, you should print a test page in order to verify that it’s now working.
-If the printer is still coming back with errors, then it could be due to the registry.
+If the printer is still coming back with errors, as unlikely as that is, then it could be due to a number of other reasons.
+Make sure you’ve run a registry scan.